Ricci Curvature and the Manifold Learning Problem: Empirical Processes and Convergence. Proof of Theorem

 \subsection{Ambient Covering Numbers}

-In this subsection we show that the computation of covering numbers of the classes of functions $\mathcal{F}^{t}_{f,h}$ and $\mathcal{G} ^{t}$ introduced in \eqref{Ft}, \eqref{Gt} reduces to the computation of covering numbers of submanifolds of $\mathbb{R}^{N}$.
-For this purpose we will need the notion of \emph{ambient covering number of} $\Sigma$ defined by
+In this subsection we show that the computation of covering numbers of the classes of functions $\mathcal{F}_{f,h}^{t}$ and $\mathcal{G} ^{t}$ introduced in \eqref{Ft}, \eqref{Gt} reduces to the computation of covering numbers of submanifolds of $\mathbb{R}^{N}$.
+For this purpose we will need the notion of \emph{ambient covering number of} a totally bounded set $X$ of $\mathbb{R}^{N}$ defined by

-where the ball $B_{\mathbb{R}^{N},\delta}(a)$ is taken with respect to the ambient distance $\|\cdot\|$.
+where the ball $B_{\mathbb{R}^{N},\delta}(a)$ is taken with respect to the ambient distance $\Vert\cdot\Vert$.

 \begin{lemma} For any $\xi,\tilde{\xi},\zeta\in\mathbb{R}^{N}$ we have

 In particular

 \end{lemma}